PartyWumpus/C-to-befunge93/README.md

 - Doesn't do a register allocation pass, which would probably make it a decent bit faster
 - No linking of any sort, all has to be in one file
 - No stdlib or anything from libc at all (might fudge some stdio in just for convinience before doing it properly)
-- No arbitrarily accessable memory (doable, just need a 3rd stack and some more IR)
+- No arbitrarily accessable memory for malloc (doable, just need a 4th stack and some more IR)
 - It's not particularly good
 - Missing some random operators because I haven't bothered to implement them
 - TODO: figure out how the hell automated tests are going to work